There is a lot of talk about the Great Resignation, but is it really true? Or is it just another fad?

 Is the Great Resignation real?

 An interesting article from The Economist, aptly entitled Evidence for the “great resignation” is thin on the ground, refutes this claim.
 The author argues that the supposed wave of resignations we see across the Western world is nothing unusual.
 Data doesn’t support the claim for a Great Resignation.
-It seems that more resignations than usual may be happening in the UK and the US, but in the rest of developed countries, all employee movements are aligned with long-term trends.
+It seems that more resignations than usual may be happening in the UK and the US, but in the rest of the developed countries, all employee movements are aligned with long-term trends.

-Even the resignations in the UK and the US aren’t happening because people are questioning their careers due to the angst caused by covid, as Mr. Klotz argued.
+Even the resignations in the UK and the US aren’t happening because people are questioning their careers due to the angst caused by covid, as Mr Klotz argued.
 On the contrary, all those resignations should be expected in especially tight labour markets and when there are pent-up resignations waiting to happen after the pandemic.
 People didn’t want to resign during the pandemic and are now catching up.
-When there are so many more vacancies than usual, as is the case today, employees have more choice and are more eager to move.
+When there are so many more vacancies than usual, as is the case today, employees have more choices and are more eager to move.

 If we believe The Economist, people are leaving their jobs for the usual reasons.
-Nobody is rethinking their careers and setting straight their priorities because of Covid.
+Nobody is rethinking their careers and setting their priorities straight because of Covid.